 Design and Urban Ecologies (MS) Application Instructions

-Applicants who wish to be considered for a Dean's Scholarship should submit a complete application packet by January 10.
-After January 10, applications will be considered on a rolling basis.
+Applicants who wish to be considered for a Dean's Scholarship should submit a complete application packet by January 1.
+After January 1, applications will be considered on a rolling basis.

-You can download these instructions.
+You can download these instructions (PDF).

 Parsons graduate programs use a self-managed application process: You apply online and then mail any supplemental application materials, preferably in a single packet, to the Office of Admission.
 Include a Materials Cover Sheet, which can be downloaded from the Supplemental Forms section of the online application.

 Applicants must submit the following materials to the Office of Admission: